 A reference guide to NPM version constraints for dependencies declared in the package.json file of a Rails project from the perspective of a Ruby developer familiar with similar conventions used to specify Ruby dependencies in a Gemfile.

-Tutorial for integrating Bootstrap 4 with Rails and Webpacker 4
+This time we'll walk through the steps for integrating Bootstrap 4 with Rails and Webpacker 4.

 Described how I added a Service Worker script to rossta.net with some considerations concerning cache-busting strategies and deployment